-E. Project (Student work in pairs)
+E. Project (Students work in pairs)

 Literature Matrix (75 points).
-Students will learn the Matrix Method to conduct a literature review on an assigned public health topic.
-You are reqSurguired to do an extensive literature review and then select and examine 30-35 sources from peer reviewed journals, government reports, and reputable newspaper investigation in the past five years.
+One of the more useful tools in conducting research is the literature matrix.
+You are required to do an extensive literature review and then select and examine 30-35 sources from peer reviewed journals, government reports, and reputable newspaper investigation in the past five years.
 Two to three of these articles should relate to digital technology or artificial intelligence and the topic.
 Please refer to the assignment link on Canvas for a detailed description of the assignment.
 Late assignments are accepted within 24 hours of the due date, but will automatically incur a 50% deduction (no exception).